nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The Fast Template Feature is facilitated by `TemplateCommand`.
 It extends 'Command' with a String`personChosen` class field that stores the chosen Person.
 The chosen Person refers to the Person that the User wants the template of, i.e. `prof / ta / student`.
-Additonally, it implements the following operations:
+Additionally, it implements the following operations:
 - TemplateCommand#execute() - Executes the template command, whose command word is `tt`.
 - TemplateCommand#isValidPerson(String p) - Returns the boolean indicating whether the string p refers to a valid person.
 I.e. is a command word for a Person